MERT-CKR/Sky-Instrument-Player/README.md

 pip install requests
 ```

-## Usage:
+# Usage:

-When you first open the program, it will ask you to select a language.
+- When you first open the program, it will ask you to select a language.

-Only Turkish and English language support is available.
+- Only Turkish and English language support is available.
 If you would like to translate for another language, please contact me.
 Discord: luvica0

-### Depending on the environment where you will use the program, you need to select the key combination:
+### Depending on the environment where you will use the program, you need to enter the key combinations:

 #### 1. If you are using the instruments on the `Sky Music Nightly`, you can use the following key combination:
 `